phsfr/UD_Persian-PerDT/README.md

 #

-# STATISTICAL OVERVIEW OF THE PERSIAN UD
+# STATISTICAL OVERVIEW OF THE Universal PerDT

 # DATA SPLIT